City of Canterbury

-Canterbury (/ˈkæntərbəri/), also known as the City of Canterbury, is a local government district with city status in Kent, England.
+Canterbury (/ˈkæntərbəri/ KAN-tər-bər-ee or /-bɛri/ --berr-ee), also known as the City of Canterbury, is a local government district with city status in Kent, England.
 It is named after its largest settlement, Canterbury, where the council is based.
 The district also includes the towns of Fordwich, Herne Bay and Whitstable, along with numerous villages and surrounding rural areas.
 Parts of the district lie within the designated Area of Outstanding Natural Beauty of the Kent Downs.

 The neighbouring districts (clockwise from east) are Thanet, Dover, Folkestone and Hythe, Ashford and Swale, all of which are also in Kent.
 To the north the district has a coast onto the North Sea.

 History

 Canterbury itself was an ancient borough, which had held city status from time immemorial.
 The earliest known charter was issued by Henry II (reigned 1154–1189).
 A subsequent charter in 1448 gave the city the right to appoint a mayor.
 Another in 1461 gave the city the right to appoint its own sheriff, making it a county corporate, independent from the jurisdiction of the Sheriff of Kent.
 When elected county councils were established in 1889, Canterbury's independence was maintained by making it a county borough, independent from the new Kent County Council.
 Although administratively independent, Canterbury was still deemed part of Kent for the purposes of lieutenancy.

 The modern district was created on 1 April 1974 under the Local Government Act 1972, covering the area of four former districts, which were all abolished at the same time: